 While everyone wants to glow, nobody wants to look greasy, and powder is a great mattifier.
 Powder atop your liquid or cream foundation helps to set it so that it won't migrate into any lines or slide down off your face.
 Certain powders can also reduce the look of fine lines and pores.

 Powder is also a great base upon which to apply blush, contour, bronzer, or shimmer.
 You can apply those things straight on top of your foundation if you like, but everything lasts longer when powder is in the mix.
 Another option is to use powder to set cream eyeshadow, turn down the volume on blush that's too bright, give a slippery lip color more staying powder, and in an emergency, as a replacement for dry shampoo.

 What's the difference between finishing powder, HD powder, setting powder, pressed powder, and loose powder?

 For starters: Pressed and loose powders are sisters, not twins.

 Loose powder comes in a jar, has smaller particles (and therefore a finer consistency), and usually gives lightweight coverage.
 It's also messy and hard to transport, so this guy is meant to stay at home.

-Pressed powder comes in a compact and contains ingredients used to turn the product into a semi-solid.
+Pressed powder comes in a compact and contains ingredients used to turn the product into a semi solid.
 These are usually things like silicones and waxes, so if your skin is annoyed by that stuff, you may have a hard time with pressed powder.
-Because the particles are slightly bigger and contain these stick-together ingredients, applying too much pressed powder can result in a cake-y appearance.
-Using a little as a touch-up throughout the day, though, is quick and easy.
+Since the particles are slightly bigger and contain these stick-together ingredients, applying too much pressed powder can result in a cake-y appearance.
+Using a little as a touch up throughout the day, though, is quick and easy.

-Should I use a powder the same color as my skin, or one that's translucent?
+Should I use a face powder that matches my skin tone, or one that's translucent?

 Your call.
 Powder that matches your skin tone can add a little extra coverage and help conceal any spots or scars that you may have.
 It can also look thick, especially as you reapply.